-Access to Higher Education: Policing & Criminal Justice Level 3
+Access to Higher Education: Policing & Criminal Investigation Level 3

 During this one-year course you will study a variety of contemporary issues and topics currently facing the Police and Criminal Justice system today, such as hate crime, crime solving methods and crime prevention.
 It is an ideal option for those seeking to progress onto higher education or further study within this area and can provide a wide range of future employment opportunities both in the public and private sector.